 - The Fight for 15 and more.
 A $15 minimum wage is a start, but it is not a living wage in California.
 We must scale up to a living wage and close the gender pay gap.
 Paying workers a living wage is responsible economic policy.
-When working people have disposable income instead of living hand to mouth, their purchases boost the economy and create jobs.
+When working people have disposable income instead of living hand to mouth, their purchases boost the local economy and create more jobs.

 - Protecting veterans and active military families.
 Those who've served or are serving honorably in America's armed forces should not be targeted for deportation based solely on the circumstances of their arrival.
 We must reward their service and sacrifice with meaningful support.
 Military families often struggle financially.
 Marines divorce at three times the national average; and military spouses and children have special needs when one parent deploys.
 Supporting outreach programs that connect veteran and active military families to community resources is the very least we can do.

 Hope for Tomorrow.